 Take these steps to protect against sexually transmitted infections:

-• Get vaccinated.
-Vaccinations can protect you from hepatitis A and hepatitis B. These are serious liver infections that can spread through sex.
+- Get vaccinated.
+Vaccinations can protect you from hepatitis A and hepatitis B. These are serious liver infections caused by a virus that can spread through sex.
 The HPV vaccine is available to women up to age 26.
 Some women between the ages of 27 and 45 also may benefit from the HPV vaccine.
 An HPV infection raises the risk of cervical cancer.
 Other cancers, including cancers of the vulva, vagina, anus and throat, also can be caused by HPV.

-• Consider pre-exposure prophylaxis (PrEP).
-Some women who have sex with women, especially if a partner has HIV, may be at higher risk of HIV infection.
+- Consider preexposure prophylaxis (PrEP).
+Some lesbians and women who have sex with women, especially if a partner has HIV, may be at higher risk of HIV infection.
 They may benefit from taking PrEP.
 PrEP is a way for people who don't have HIV to prevent HIV infection by taking medicine.
 PrEP can reduce the risk of HIV infection in those who are at high risk.
-Talk to your health care provider about whether PrEP is right for you.
+Talk with your healthcare professional about whether PrEP is right for you.

 Get help for substance misuse

-Lesbians and other women who have sex with women are more likely to have alcohol use disorder and use illegal drugs than are other people.
+Lesbians and other women who have sex with women are more likely than other people to have alcohol use disorder and use illegal drugs.
 If you have concerns about alcohol or drug use, help is available.
-Talk to your health care provider.
-Many health care and mental health organizations focused on the lesbian, gay, bisexual and transgender community also offer substance use treatment or may be able to provide information about local resources.
+Talk with your healthcare professional.
+Many healthcare and mental health organizations focused on the lesbian, gay, bisexual and transgender community also offer substance use treatment or may be able to provide information about local resources.

-If you smoke cigarettes or use other tobacco products, quitting will greatly lower your risk of health problems.
-Talk to your health care provider about resources available to help you quit.
+If you smoke cigarettes or use other tobacco products, quitting will greatly lower your risk of health issues.
+Talk with your healthcare professional about resources available to help you quit.

 Recognize intimate partner violence

 Violence can affect anyone in an intimate relationship.
-And research has shown that lesbians and other women who have sex with women experience intimate partner violence at a higher rate than do other people.
-But they might be less likely to report this kind of violence due to:
+But research has shown that lesbians and other women who have sex with women experience intimate partner violence at a higher rate than do other people.
+Lesbians and other women who have sex with women might be less likely to report this kind of violence due to:

-• Fear of discrimination from health care providers or law enforcement.
+- Fear of discrimination from healthcare professionals or law enforcement.

-If you're the target of intimate partner violence, tell someone about the abuse, whether it's a friend, a loved one, a health care provider or another close contact.
+If you're the target of intimate partner violence, tell someone about the abuse, whether it's a friend, a loved one, a healthcare professional or another close contact.
 Or consider contacting a domestic violence hotline for help.

-Look for a health care provider who understands your concerns and puts you at ease.
-For you to get high-quality health care, it's important that your provider knows and understands your sexual orientation and sexual behavior.
-So it's crucial that you feel comfortable talking honestly with your health care provider.
+Look for a healthcare professional who understands your concerns and puts you at ease.
+For you to get high-quality healthcare, it's important that your healthcare professional knows and understands your sexual orientation and sexual behavior.
+So it's crucial that you feel comfortable talking honestly with your healthcare professional.

-Also, ask your health care provider about routine screenings recommended for people in your age group.
+Also, ask your healthcare professional about routine screenings recommended for people in your age group.
 Those may include blood pressure and cholesterol measurements, as well as screenings for breast, cervical and ovarian cancers.
 If you're not in a long-term relationship with one sexual partner, schedule regular screenings for sexually transmitted infections.

-Talk with your health care provider about any other health concerns you might have.
+Talk with your healthcare professional about any other health concerns you might have.
 Open communication can help promote long-term good health.